China oil market reform paves way for new crude benchmark

 The reforms would advance competition by putting pressure on China’s national oil firms, said Philip Andrew-Speed, head of energy security research at National University of Singapore.

-“The private sector has grown in China not so much by privatization, but by squeezing the state sectors so they become either better performing or irrelevant,” he said.
+“The private sector has grown in China not so much by privatisation, but by squeezing the state sectors so they become either better performing or irrelevant,” he said.

 Editing by Henning Gloystein and Richard Pullin